sun/drupal-reinstall/README.md

 ## Usage

 Place this script into the document root of your Drupal site; i.e., `/reinstall.php`

 Request it in your browser to drop all Drupal database tables and delete all configuration, so you can re-install from scratch.

+Without additional parameters, `settings.php` is retained as-is, so you can re-install with your previously existing database connection info, etc.

 Optional GET query parameters:

 * `delete=1`
-  Deletes `settings.php` and the files directory in the site directory (but not the site directory itself).
+  Additionally deletes `settings.php` and the files directory.
 * `main=1`
   Unlocks reinstallation of of the main/default site.
 By default, only a [multi-]site may be reinstalled/deleted.

+Regardless of parameters, the site directory itself (and `/sites/sites.php`) is never deleted.
+This enables the Drupal installer to discover the same site directory again.

 You may pass additional query parameters like `langcode` and `profile`, which will be forwarded to `/install.php`; e.g.: